On Tate conjecture for the special fibers of some unitary Shimura varieties

-Our main theorem is the following \begin{theorem} Suppose that $\pi$ is the finite part of an automorphic representation of $G(\AAA)$ that admits a cuspidal base change to $\GL_n(\AAA_E)\times\AAA_{E_0}^{\times}$, and that the Satake parameters of $\pi_{\gothp}$ are distinct modulo roots of unity.
-Then $H^{2(n-1)}_{\et}\big(\Sh_{1,n-1,\Fpb},\Qlb(n-1)\big)_{\pi}^{\fin}$ is generated by the cohomological classes of the irreducible components of the supersingular locus $\Sh_{1,n-1}^{\mathrm{ss}}$; in particular, the cycle class map \eqref{E:cycle-map} is surjective. \end{theorem}
+Our main theorem is the following. \begin{theorem} Suppose that $\pi$ is the finite part of an automorphic representation of $G(\AAA)$ that admits a cuspidal base change to $\GL_n(\AAA_E)\times\AAA_{E_0}^{\times}$, and that the Satake parameters of $\pi_{\gothp}$ are distinct modulo roots of unity.
+Then $H^{2(n-1)}_{\et}\big(\Sh_{1,n-1,\Fpb},\Qlb(n-1)\big)_{\pi}^{\fin}$ is generated by the cohomological classes of the irreducible components of the supersingular locus $\Sh_{1,n-1}^{\mathrm{ss}}$.
+In particular, the cycle class map \eqref{E:cycle-map} is surjective. \end{theorem}

-This Theorem will be restated in a more precise form in Theorem~\ref{T:main-theorem}.
-Here, the first assumption on $\pi$ is technical, and the main geometric results of this paper is actually independent of this assumption.
+This theorem will be restated in a more precise form in Theorem~\ref{T:main-theorem}.
+Here, the assumption that the Satake parameters of $\pi_{\gothp}$ are distinct modulo roots of unity is crucial for our method.
+It is closely tied to our geometric description of the irreducible components.
+This condition will be reformulated in Theorem~\ref{T:main-theorem} in terms of the Frobenius eigenvalues of certain Galois representation attached to $\pi_{\gothp}$ via the unramified local Langlands correspondence.
+The other automorphic assumption on $\pi$ is of technical nature.
 It is imposed here to ensure certain equalities on the automorphic multiplicity on $\pi$ (See Remark~\ref{R:automorphic-mult}).
-The method of our paper can be certainly applied to more general representations $\pi$, if we have more knowledge on the multiplicity of automorphic forms on unitary groups.
-On the other hand, the assumption that the Satake parameters of $\pi_{\gothp}$ are distinct modulo roots of unity is crucial for our method, and it is reformulated in Theorem~\ref{T:main-theorem} in terms of the Frobenius eigenvalues of certain Galois representation attached to $\pi_{\gothp}$ via the unramified local Langlands correspondence.
+The method of our paper may be extended to more general representations $\pi$, if we have more knowledge of the multiplicity of automorphic forms on unitary groups.